 Here you can set the starting positions of the machine for different purposes.

-With this pop-up-menu you can choose the starting position.
-With the last entry, new position, you can create an new position.
+With the pop-up-menu you can choose the starting position.
+The last item "new position" creates a new position entry.
 The current starting position is taken from the Control-Panel as the value of the new position.